 International Society for Pharmacoeconomics and Outcomes Research (ISPOR).
 ISPOR is an organization founded to advance the policy, science, and practice of pharmacoeconomics and health outcomes research.
 ISPOR publishes Value in Health, containing research articles in methods and application of economic evaluation, outcomes research, and policy.
-Other resources include publications, research tools, decision maker tools, patient tools and a scientific presentations database.
+Other resources include publications, best practices for outcomes research, a health technology resource library, patient centered resources and a scientific presentations database.
 ISPOR hosts an education portal that provides information on short-courses on economics, modeling, outcomes, and preferences, as well as webinars, distance learning and HTA training.

 International Society for Quality of Life Research (ISOQOL).
 ISOQOL is a society to advance the scientific study of health-related quality of life and other patient-centered outcomes, and provide a networking opportunity for those in the quality of life research field.
 ISOQOL provides scientific publications, international conferences, educational short-courses and online webinars.
 ISOQOL sponsors two journals, Quality of Life Research, devoted to the field of quality of life in the health sciences, and The Journal of Patient-Reported Outcomes (JPRO), an international, multi-disciplinary open access journal.